 Overview

 Good transport is critical to the liveability of Hepburn Shire for residents and visitors.
+Council is committed to promoting and facilitating a variety of transport options for all parts of the community.

 Currently, car travel is the main method of movement around the Shire, resulting in emissions and high transport costs for households in an area with an older population with relatively low income.